tychonievich/cs2102/markdown/structures.md

 $1051$ is prime because it has no non-trivial factors.

-$1$ and $-1051$ also has no non-trivial factors, but neither is prime because neither is not greater than $1$.
+$1$ and $-1051$ also have no non-trivial factors, but neither is prime because neither is not greater than $1$.
 :::

 The **fundamental theorem of arithmetic** states that every positive integer $x$ has one and only one **prime factorization**, meaning a product of one or more prime numbers equaling $x$.